Traumatism/threadz/README.md

 to the results.
 If the function raises an exception, the task index value is set to the exception.

-This is also MyPy friendly, which means that if the function must return an integer value, gather() will return a dictionary with integers as values.
+This is also typing friendly, which means that if the function must return an integer value, gather() will return a dictionary with integers as values.
 """